 I’d called off Surveillance when we landed, they escaped notice, no point in risking a forewarned Shadow.
 He’ll get his chance to deal with me, we don’t want our Surveillance people taking unnecessary risks.
 They take enough necessary risk following bad people in risky neighborhoods and breaking into homes to plant bugs and cams.

 Janah, “Here’s his love nest, car’s in the drive, how do you want to confront?”

 “He’s alone in there, Surveillance said when he came home last night nobody was with him.
 The GPS tracker on his car says it’s been right here.
 Unless he’s had a teen girl delivery since Surveillance pulled out an hour ago, he’s on his own.
 Why don’t I arouse his Shaolin sense, you hang out as backup?”

 We park two houses down on the street, get out of the car.
 Janah stays twenty yards back while I approach his front door.
-He lives in a cookie cutter residential, middle class two thousand square foot homes, small yard, no pools, no McMansions.
+He lives in a cookie cutter residential, middle class fifteen hundred square foot homes, small yard, no pools, no McMansions.
 Shadows keep a low profile, chances are neighbors have little idea who he is.

 Nothing at first, I walk around to the rear, only shrubbery separates the houses, small stuff, waist high.
 If you want privacy in this hood, close the blinds, which appears to be the case with most of the places.

 The rear door is standard sliding glass opening to a patio that gets no use.
 No grill, no furniture, not so much as a lawn chair.
 Leaves are piled agains the door, looks like it hasn’t been opened in weeks.
 The vertical blinds are, however, open.
 I see the target peering out.
 He’s not happy.